metosin/kekkonen/README.md

 We are building complex UIs and need great remote api libraries to support that.
 APIs should be easy to create, compose and consume.
 They should be interaction- & domain-driven, not spec-driven (like the REST).
 Security should be inbuilt.
-One should be able to run the (context-aware) business rules both on the client and on the server without duplicating the code and logic.
-Both pull and push models should be supported.
+One should be able to validate business rules both on the client and on the server without duplicating the code and logic.
+Data should flow both ways.
 State and dependencies should be managed elegantly.
 The library should be named after a Finnish president.

 # Idea

 - Simple **library** to create and consume apis
 - Expose simple Clojure **functions** as message handlers
-- Manage handlers in virtual **namespaces** to enable refactorings
+- Manage handlers in virtual **namespaces** to enable refactoring
 - **Schema** for data descriptions and coercion
 - Data-driven, no macros, **no magic**
 - Declarative dependencies and state management